Skip to main content

 OptionDescriptionDefaultValues

-LanguageSyntax highlighting languagePlain Text78+ languages (see list below)
+LanguageSyntax highlighting languagePlain Text85+ languages (see list below)

-ThemeColor theme for the code blockAutoAuto, Light, Dark, High Contrast
+ThemeColor theme for the code blockAutoAuto, 4 built-ins, 50+ premium themes (Advanced)

 Max HeightMaximum block height in pixels before scrolling600100–5000